-- 5.3.1 Students registering for the Advanced Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.5 above. - 5.3.2 The programme is offered on a semester basis and registration takes place in January.
-See General Rules G3, G4, G5, G6 and G7. - 5.3.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 5.4 Registration for the Masters in Management Sciences (Business Administration) and the D. Phil in Management Sciences (Business Administration) students wishing to enrol for the above programmes are required to meet the minimum admission requirements detailed in 4.6 and 4.7 above.
-All registration enquiries should be directed to either Ms Jeslyn Hoover (JeslynH@dut.ac.za or 031- 3735374) or Phindo Khoza on 031 3736714 or nonkululekok@dut.ac.za at the Faculty of Management Sciences Research Office. - 5.5 Exemptions and Transfers: Students will be able to carry credits from the ND: Management to the Diploma in Management Sciences (Business Administration) within a four-year period.
-See General Rules G8 and G9.
+- 5.4.1 Students registering for the Postgraduate Diploma in Management Sciences (Business Administration) are required to meet the minimum requirements detailed in 4.4 above. - 5.4.2 The programme is offered on a semester basis and registration takes place in January.
+See General Rules G3, G4, G5, G6 and G7. - 5.4.3 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 5.5 Registration for the Masters in Management Sciences (Business Administration) and the D. Phil in Management Sciences (Business Administration) - students wishing to enroll for the above programmes are required to meet the minimum admission requirements detailed in 4.5 and 4.6 above.
+All registration enquiries should be directed to either Ms JeslynHoover (JeslynH@dut.ac.za or 031- 3735374) or Phindo Khoza on 031 - 3736714 or nonkululekok@dut.ac.za at the Faculty of Management Sciences Research Office.